renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Std. deviation of body angular velocity in the X, Y and Z directions:

-            + timeBodyGyroscopeStandardDeviationX
+            + timeBodyGyroscopeStandardDevX
-            + timeBodyGyroscopeStandardDeviationY
+            + timeBodyGyroscopeStandardDevY
-            + timeBodyGyroscopeStandardDeviationZ
+            + timeBodyGyroscopeStandardDevZ

 Avg. body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions: